bhdirect-ebooks/dev-docs/source/code/dictionaries.md

 ## Search Key Map

-Make sure the EPUB includes a [Search Key Map](http://www.idpf.org/epub/dict/#sec-2.4) in the OEBPS folder, named `skmap.xml`.
+The EPUB must include a [Search Key Map Document](http://www.idpf.org/epub/dict/#sec-2.4) in the OEBPS folder, named `skmap.xml`.

+The **toolkit** script [create-skmap](https://github.com/bhdirect-ebooks/create-skmap) will greatly aid you in creating this document. **Create-skmap** correctly handles single and multiple entries per file, one or more headword per entry, and the presence or absence of `title` attributes.

 Add the following line to the `content.opf` `<manifest>` under the `<!-- Navigation -->` section.